littlebithard/Assignment3/README.md

 4. **Operation Efficiency:** Kruskal performs 60-75% fewer comparisons than Prim across all graph sizes.

 5. **Practical Advantage:** Kruskal's simpler implementation combined with better performance makes it the preferred choice for most real-world applications.

-### 3.6 Final Recommendation

-**For the city transportation network optimization project:**

-**Primary Algorithm: Kruskal's Algorithm**

-**Justification:**
-- ✅ Superior performance in all tests (37-50% faster)
-- ✅ Simpler implementation and maintenance
-- ✅ Better suited for sparse transportation networks
-- ✅ Natural fit for edge-based cost data
-- ✅ No starting vertex constraint
-- ✅ Easier to parallelize for future scaling

-**Backup Algorithm: Prim's Algorithm**

-**Use cases:**
-- When memory is severely constrained
-- If adjacency structure already exists
-- For incremental/online updates
-- When specific root vertex required
-**Date:** October 24, 2025
-**Course:** Data Structures and Algorithms
-**Assignment:** MST Algorithm Implementation and Analysis